rpollard00/rpollard00/README.md

 - 👋 Hi, I’m @rpollard00
-- 👀 I’m interested in cloud and infrastructure automation, networking, web development, and more.
+- 👀 I’m interested in Programming, Infrastructure Automation, Networking, Web development, and more.
-- ☁  I recently completed the AZ-104 Microsoft Azure Administrator Certification.
+- ☁  I recently passed the Certified Kubernetes Administrator exam.
-- 🌱 I just completed the complete full stack open curriculum.
-I also recently completed the A
-- 📫 You can reach me at rpollard@gmail.com or [@rreeese](https://twitter.com/rreeese)
+- 📫 You can reach me at rpollard@gmail.com.
-- Website coming soon at [reesep.com](https://reesep.com)
+- Personal site and blog: [reesep.com](https://reesep.com)

 <!---
 rpollard00/rpollard00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.